Billy Talent Talk Touring The World, Bands Changing Styles, The Future Of Rock 'N' Roll And More

 However one thing the Canadian rockers are most certainly not afraid of is touring relentlessly around the globe, which became very clear to us when we met up with them during their third and final European leg of shows of this album cycle.
-Those seemingly endless amounts of energy put into the band’s albums, tours and live shows as well as the kindness they spread whenever given the chance are just a few out of the many reasons why Billy Talent are one of the most important and influential rock bands out there.
+Those seemingly endless amounts of energy put into the band’s albums, tours and live shows, as well as the kindness they spread whenever given the chance, are just a few out of the many reasons why Billy Talent is one of the most important and influential rock bands out there.

 We were lucky enough to experience that kindness firsthand and learn about the heads and hearts behind all that hard work during our lovely chat with bassist Jon Gallant and current drummer Jordan Hastings in Dortmund, Germany where Billy Talent played their last headline show last month before laying low for a while.

 You can check out our conversation about touring the world, bands changing their styles, the present and future of the Rock ‘n’ Roll scene and more below!

 You’ve been touring a lot of places over the course of more than a decade, this being your third European leg of this album cycle alone.
 Did it ever become a sort of a routine for you or are there still new places to see and new things to learn and discover every time around?

 Jon: Well, I think there’s definitely new places to see.
 Jordan just started touring with us on this album cycle filling in for Aaron on the drums.
 He had never been to Russia before and we started the tour in Moscow, so there’s always these places to go to that we haven’t been to before.
 Sometimes there’s routine, but that’s kind of what’s exciting about the lifestyle is that no day is the same.

 Do you have any favorite words or phrases in another language that you’ve picked up along the way?

 Jon: In the German language, “Prost” [German for ‘Cheers’].
 (Laughs.)